TodePond/DreamBerd/README.md

 ## Loops

 Loops are a complicated relic of archaic programming languages.
-In nDreamBerd, there are no loops.
+In DreamBerd - e/acc, there are no loops.

 ## Installation